samathaluca/new-lazycamp/test.md

 * Confirm that all image sizes are correct.
 * Check that no cards are misaligned.
 * Click multiple products, confirm that the user is taken to the correct product page.
-* Check that when the category name is clicked that all other products in the same category are displayed with invitation to "Book Online Now".
-* Check that when the event date is clicked that all other products listed as events are displayed.

 #### Product Detail Page (product_detail.html)